aws/aws-advanced-dotnet-data-provider-wrapper/AwsWrapperDataProvider.Dialect.MySqlConnector/README.md

 var connection = new AwsWrapperConnection(connectionString);
 ```

-The dialect enables support for:
-- Aurora MySQL clusters
-- RDS MySQL instances
-- Self-managed MySQL databases

 ## Documentation

 For comprehensive information about the AWS Advanced .NET Data Provider Wrapper, visit the [main documentation](../docs/).
+For dialect-specific information, see [Custom Dialects](../docs/using-the-dotnet-driver/CustomDialects.md).